-- 1. Turn to Worksheet 10.2.1: The road of life: My personal journey.
+- 1. You are going to do a personal reflection, called The road of life: My personal journey.
+The aim of this reflection is to identify how and when we have been influenced in the way we see our role as boys and girls, and then young men and women. - Listen and reflect on your experiences.
+While the educator reads a passage to you, follow the instructions. - 2.
+Turn to Worksheet 10.2.1: The road of life: My personal journey.
 Use the space provided or extra paper and quickly write down as many things as you can remember from the exercise.
-Look at your list and number them in the order that they happened. - On your Road of life worksheet, write or draw the things that you feel had the most influence on your understanding and what was expected of you as a boy or girl, and later as a young man or young woman.
+Look at your list and number them in the order that they happened. - 3.
+On your Road of life worksheet, write or draw the things that you feel had the most influence on your understanding and what was expected of you as a boy or girl, and later as a young man or young woman.
 On a timeline like the one below, note down your memories and approximately when they took place.
 Here are some examples:

-- 3. When you have completed your timeline, turn to your neighbour and discuss the exercise for a few minutes.
+- 4. When you have completed your timeline, turn to your neighbour and discuss the exercise for a few minutes.
 Did you note things that you have in common?
 What was different?
-Was there anything that was difficult or challenging for you when you did that reflection? - 4.
+Was there anything that was difficult or challenging for you when you did that reflection? - 5.
 Think for a minute how a person who does not identify as the sex they were born with may feel.
 They may be a male but feel that they should have been born female, or vice versa.
 Or they may feel that they are both male and female.
 For people like this, there are likely to be conflicts between what people tell them, and how they actually feel.
 This will be discussed again shortly.